 Sylvan Lake - An Example of Successful Lake Clean-Up

-Sylvan Lake 16th Anniversary UW Lake Cleanup took place on Sept 22nd, 2019 with over 30 scuba divers, 8 paddlers and over 60 shore support volunteers made a "splash for trash" in this annual lake cleanup effort - but small numbers due to COVID.
+Sylvan Lake 17th Anniversary UW Lake Cleanup took place on Sept 22nd, 2020 with over only 8 scuba divers, 2 paddlers and over 20 shore support volunteers made a "splash for trash" in this annual lake cleanup effort - but small numbers due to COVID.

 Together this team with support from the Alberta Underwater Council (AUC) plus local community, sponsors including Newalta, scuba divers, paddlers & shore support volunteers had the unique opportunity of removing unwanted trash, broken glass, beverage containers, lost or broken plastic water toys, discarded clothing, fishing line/hooks & other inappropriate signs of human activities in Alberta's beautifully sparkling, popular & busy Sylvan Lake.

-Thanks to the assistance of all participants, in 2019 an additional 1 1/2 tons of garbage was removed.
+Thanks to the assistance of all participants, in 2020 an additional 1/2 ton of garbage was removed.
 Volunteers drove from all over the province to gather here & keep Sylvan Lake sparkling and safe again for recreational use next season.

 So far, a combined estimate of over 22 tons of garbage (and counting) has been removed by volunteers from the waters of the popular Sylvan Lake since 2003.
 With an estimated total of nearly 42 tons Alberta wide.